thejsway/thejsway/manuscript/chapter19.md

 # Project: a social news web page

-You know now enough JavaScript and DOM to go ahead and create interactive web pages for real!
+You know enough JavaScript and DOM to go ahead and create interactive web pages for real!

 ## Objective

 This project builds upon the social news program you created previously.
 This time, the objective is to make a social news web page.

+!!! note

-> The general idea and page layout for this project are inspired by the [Discover Meteor book](http://www.discovermeteor.com/)'s example application.
+    The general idea and page layout for this project are inspired by the example application for the book [Discover Meteor](https://www.goodreads.com/en/book/show/17901517-discover-meteor).

 ## Functional requirements